boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

     dbexec(request['id'], state.value)
 ```

-Although it's better than before, we still can only rely on runtime checking.
+Although it's better than before, we still can only rely on runtime checking and
+unit tests.
 Mypy give us the possibility of checking the code before running it.
 Using type
 annotations, the code would be like this: